 Despite the vast number, only two angels, Michael and Gabriel, are specifically mentioned by name in the Bible.

-Michael the archangel holds a position of great authority in the angelic order either as the highest-ranking angel or the leader of a enormous group of angelic beings.
+Michael holds a position of great authority in the angelic order either as the highest-ranking angel or the leader of an enormous group of angelic beings.
 In Hebrew, Michael’s name forms the question—“Who is like God?”

 The book of Revelation predicts a great battle in which Michael will lead a vast angelic host to victory resulting in the expulsion of Satan and his demonic forces from the heavenly realm (Rev. 12:7-9).